Ask Gerda: All Your Detox Questions

-Our bodies have to deal with a multitude of toxic compounds from the air, water, food, and personal- and home-care products.
+Our bodies have to deal with a multitude of toxic compounds from air, water, food, and personal- and home-care products.
 And we often barrage ourselves with additional substances that are toxic to us: alcohol, tobacco, and drugs.
 Sometimes our built-in detoxification processes can cope and we get away with this.
 Other times our bodies suffer—in what can be surprising ways.

 January is a good time to help our bodies catch up with detoxification—to give our detox organs a chance to rest and recover.
 It’s a good time to think about removing environmental toxins where you can and to figure out whether particular foods cause problems for you.

-To help you focus on clean, easy-on-your-body foods for a few days, goop recommends following the elimination diet outlined in Dr. Alejandro Junger’s Clean Program and books.
+To help you focus on clean, easy-on-your-body foods for a few days, our food director, Caitlin O’Malley, has created fabulous recipes for a five-day detox.
+(She’s suggested tweaks for plant-based meals, and there are more must-tries for vegans in a separate three-day plant-based reset.) goop’s plan is inspired by the elimination diet in Dr. Alejandro Junger’s Clean Program.
 Our version of his basic elimination diet contains no caffeine, alcohol, dairy, gluten, corn, nightshades (tomatoes, eggplants, peppers, potatoes), soy, refined sugar, shellfish, white rice, or eggs.
-Our food editor, Caitlin O’Malley, has created fabulous recipes that follow this plan for a five-day detox.
-(She’s suggested tweaks for plant-based meals and there are more must-trys for vegans in a separate three-day plant-based reset.)

 Caitlin’s food plan and recipes take out a lot of the guesswork, and they make detoxing more enjoyable.
 But I know a lot of questions remain.
 Let’s get into the big ones.